Skip to main content

 • How much time (per month or week) is spent adding new products?

-• How much time (per month or week) does it take to keep the existing product information up to date?
+• How much time (per month or week) does it take to keep the existing product information current?
 Think of activities such as mutations of product characteristics, expired items, indicating multiple languages, and relationships between products.

-The number of items to be maintained decreases sharply (for example due to characteristics that are the same in different languages and do not have to be entered separately for each language).
-Keeping the above points up-to-date can then be reduced by up to 50%.
+Also, the number of items to be maintained decreases sharply (for example, due to characteristics that are the same in different languages and do not have to be entered separately for each language).
+Also, keeping the above points up-to-date can be reduced by up to 50%.

 Savings